joewing/memsim/README.md

    - stride: The stride size (defaults to 1).
  - spm: Scratchpad memory.
 Takes the following parameters:
    - memory: The contained memory.
-   - size: The size of the scratchpad (defaults to 0).
+   - size: The size of the scratchpad in bytes (defaults to 0).
    - latency: The latency of a hit in the scratchpad.
  - stats: Access statistics logger.
 Takes the following parameter:
    - memory: The contained memory.
- - super: Memory hierarchy optimizer.
+ - super: Memory subsystem superoptimizer.
    Takes the following parameters:
    - memory: The contained memory.
+Basic memory components are not changed by the superoptimizer, but any other components are only used as the initial state.
    - optimize: The optimization target (time or writes, defaults to time).
    - max\_cost: The maximum cost in block RAMs (defaults to 0).
    - max\_iterations: The maximum iterations to run without improvement.
+   - seed: Random number seed (defaults to 15).
  - trace: Access trace logger.
 Takes the following parameter:
    - memory: The contained memory.
  - offset: Address offset transform.
 Takes the following parameters: